-The permit to hold a ceremony and get married in the park is currently $125 dollars.
-You will also need to pay the park entrance fee when you arrive which is $35 unless you hold a yearly pass.
+The permit to hold a ceremony and get married in the park is currently $185 dollars.
+There may also be an additional fee for having a park monitor on site as determined by the park.
 The Utah marriage license costs around $50 depending on the county.
-So by the most basic terms of what does it cost to get married in Canyonlands, the answer would be $210.
+So by the most basic terms of what does it cost to get married in Canyonlands, the answer would be $235.
 However these are the other things you may want to factor into your budget:

 - Dress/Suit (Attire)

 - Travel – including but not limited to flight, rental car, off road rental, food, stay, etc

 We are adventure elopement photographers that not only capture your wedding or elopement day here in Canyonlands, but we ourselves have off-roaded and explored this area.
 The Southwest was our home during van life for years.
 We love, as I say, being one with the rock, from climbing, hiking, sitting and taking it in, watching the sunset, off roading and more.
 We have helped couple plan their elopement day that have never been to these areas before, but also helped couples plan their day that already have an immense connection to the area.
 No matter your connection with this sliver of the world, we are here to capture your story.

 We offer 4 elopement packages in this area, but if you aren’t seeing a good fit for you, we are happy to put together a custom package.
 We offer a video add on package for any of our photo packages.
 Our packages are:

 - Three Day